-We then calculate the pearlite start time when varying both Mn and C contents.
-The Steel Model Library includes a Pearlite Model, allowing you to easily set up this calculation.
-The nose of the start time of pearlite from the TTT diagram is used, which was about 850 K, to give a temperature for the calculation.
+We then calculate the pearlite start time and bainite start time when varying both Mn and C contents.
+The Steel Model Library includes Pearlite and Bainite Models, allowing you to easily set up these calculations.
+The nose of the start time of pearlite from the TTT diagram is used, which was about 800 K, and the nose of the start time of bainite, about 700 K, to give us a temperature for the calculation.

-The final step in this example is to overlay the total martensite percentage and start time of pearlite formation to give an allowable region of compositions to achieve high hardenability.
+The final step in this example is to overlay the total martensite percentage and start times of pearlite and bainite formation to give an allowable region of compositions to achieve high hardenability.

-Total martensite percentage and start time of pearlite formation (2% pearlite, unit: second) as a function of Mn and C contents for Fe-Mn-C. Calculated using the Steel Model Library in the Property Model Calculator in Thermo-Calc.
+Total martensite percentage and start times of pearlite and bainite formation (2% pearlite or bainite, unit: second) as a function of Mn and C contents for Fe-Mn-C. Calculated using the Steel Model Library in the Property Model Calculator in Thermo-Calc.